Homemade Sweet Potato & Black Bean Empanadas

 INGREDIENTS

-FOR THE DOUGH (store-bought pie crust works perfectly well):
+For the dough (store-bought pie crust works perfectly well):

 1 cup all-purpose flour